hazymorning/origami_weather/README.md

 > <details>
 > <summary>Important for <strong>dark themes</strong></summary>
 ><br>
 > By default, the card is light or dark based on the sun.
 In constantly dark themes this means a very bright card during the day, creating a quite extreme contrast.
-You can use `color_mode: theme` so the card stays dark during the day, or decrease the general brightness in the color settings.
+The card softens this on its own by toning the daytime sky down a bit when it notices a dark theme (`dark_theme_adaptation`).
+If that isn't enough, you can use `color_mode: theme` so the card stays dark during the day, or decrease the general brightness in the color settings.
 >
 > </details>